Lawliar/logseq-database/techniques/ubuntu.md

 I installed gnome-shell ubuntu-gnome-desktop(which to my suprise, were not installed) I reinstall gnome-session, and switch back to it via update-laternatives, it worked.

+Even if the above does not work:  this one below looks like a magic clean sweep:

+https://unix.stackexchange.com/a/555927/439645, be sure to try this.

 ## prevent ubuntu from hibernation
 https://askubuntu.com/questions/473037/how-to-permanently-disable-sleep-suspend